oroinc/documentation/dev_guide/web_api/api_docs/documentation.rst

 The Oro Platform collects documentation for API resources from several sources:

--  The documentation can be written in a `configuration file <./configuration.md>`__.
+-  The documentation can be written in a :ref:`configuration file <web-api--configuration>`.
 -  A `Markdown <https://daringfireball.net/projects/markdown/>`__ document.
 The detailed information you can find bellow in this document.
 -  System-wide descriptions of `configurable entities and fields <https://github.com/oroinc/platform/tree/master/src/Oro/Bundle/EntityConfigBundle/README.md>`__.

 The most priority source is the configuration file.
 The documentation provided there overrides all other sources.
-But as it is YAML file it is not the best way to write a big multi-line texts there.
+But as it is YAML file it is not the best way to write big multi-line texts there.
 The more appropriate place for the documentation is a separate `Markdown <https://daringfireball.net/projects/markdown/>`__ file.
 To use such file you need to provide a link to it in the configuration file, e.g.:

 .. code:: yaml